Parent page: Installation, Licensing & Management

 This next page of the Installer allows you to specify which features are installed initially.
 The

 What initial functionality would you like in your installation of Altium Designer?
 The choice is yours!
+This can be changed later if required.

 After defining the functionality you would like, click Next to proceed.

-This next page of the Installer allows you to specify the destination folders for the install in terms of both the Program Files for the software and the Shared Documents that are accessed and used by the software.
+This next page of the Installer allows you to specify the destination folders for the installation in terms of both the Program Files for the software and the Shared Documents that are accessed and used by the software.

 Specify where the software and associated documents are to be installed.

 These locations become especially important when installing multiple instances of Altium Designer.
-If one or both of these destinations is not currently an empty folder (i.e. devoid of content), you will be prevented from proceeding with the installation until you specify alternate (and empty) destination(s).
+If one or both of these destinations is not currently an empty folder (i.e., devoid of content), you will be prevented from proceeding with the installation until you specify alternate (and empty) destination(s).

 The default destinations (Windows 7 SP1 and above) are: